 The Assessor's Parcel Number is 0302615000.
-[Per the petition, exterior designation is confined to this parcel]

 1.3 Area in which Property is Located

 Boston City Hall is located in the heart of downtown Boston, occupying the eastern third of City Hall Plaza with Congress Street providing the eastern border.
 The Government Center area is a bustling hub of civic activity with the John F. Kennedy Federal Building located on the northern edge of City Hall Plaza.
 The financial district opens to the south of City Hall and historic Faneuil Hall and Quincy Market are located on the opposite side of Congress Street.
 Numerous other government buildings, courthouses, and civic institutions are in the general vicinity, contributing to the area's importance and activity.